-EMPLOYMENT EQUITY PLAN (Developed in 30 July 2009 and reviewed on 30 April 2019)
+EMPLOYMENT EQUITY PLAN (Developed in 30 July 2009)

 The municipality has developed its employment equity policy and plan, however both the plan and the policy needs to be reviewed.
 In terms of the targets as set in the plan, the municipality has only managed to improve in terms of some targets while the others are still far behind.
 The table below will outline the representation within the municipality per category.